XDEL key id [id ...]

-Removes the specified entries from a stream, and returns the number of entries deleted, that may be different from the number of IDs passed to the command in case certain IDs do not exist.
+Removes the specified entries from a stream, and returns the number of entries deleted.
+This number may be less than the number of IDs passed to the command in the case where some of the specified IDs do not exist in the stream.

 Understanding the low level details of entries deletion